guttih/gepper/README.md

 ## Extension Settings

-This extension contributes the following settings:
+This extension contributes the following [settings]:

 ### Class creation